 Knowledge of department and city policies and procedures.

 Knowledge of police department reports and legal terminology.

 Skill in the operation of a computer and other modern office equipment.

 Skill in oral and written communication.

-SUPERVISORY CONTROLS: The Records Supervisor assigns work in terms of somewhat general instructions.
+SUPERVISORY CONTROLS: The Police Sergeant assigns work in terms of somewhat general instructions.
 The supervisor spot-checks completed work for compliance with instructions and established procedures, accuracy, and the nature and propriety of the final results.

 GUIDELINES: Guidelines include the department Policies and Procedures Manual and supervisory instructions.
 These guidelines are generally clear and specific, but may require some interpretation in application.

 COMPLEXITY: The work consists of related technical and secretarial duties.
 The volume of work contributes to the complexity of the work.